 What items do you typically forget on your pre-travel checklist?
 What else do you do?
 Let us know in the comments!

-Don’t forget to subscribe for more exclusive content and listen to the podcast for amazing stories, great guest interviews, and destination guides!
+Don’t forget to subscribe for more exclusive content and listen to the podcast for amazing stories and destination guides!